hybridbrizz/Proximity-Prompts/README.md

 - Days
 - Dates

-### Each prompt can appear in a list or in a sperate panel.
+### Each reminder can appear in a list or in a sperate panel.
 Panels can be customized in different ways:

 - Anchor
 - (X, Y)